0xD4ni/cats/README.md

 * Itunes: https://music.apple.com/us/album/cats-deutschsprachige-gesamtaufnahme-ronacher-2021-live/1595073790

 ## Into the deep end
 You still didn't have enough?
 You wan't to know more about the Jellicle tribe?
 Well you're in luck.
 There are a lot of resources to be found.
-I've got a few here to start your Cats journey.
+I've got a few here to start your Cats deep dive
 * The fandom wiki with over 5000 articles and extensive galleries: https://catsmusical.fandom.com/wiki/Cats_Musical_Wiki
-* Maggie Mae Fish' video essay on Cats the musical (and the 2019 movie) in the context of TS Elliot's politics and other works: https://www.youtube.com/watch?v=6tYcPuVYDHw
+* Maggie Mae Fish' video essay on Cats the musical (and the 2019 movie) in the context of TS Elliot's politics and his other works: https://www.youtube.com/watch?v=6tYcPuVYDHw
 * The Wrong Cat Died, over a 150 podcast episodes with interviews with performers from various productions: https://broadwaypodcastnetwork.com/podcasts/the-wrong-cat-died/